Gurenax/markdown-toc-generator/README.md

 # Markdown Table of Contents Generator
-Ever get tired of manually typing table of contents and putting anchor links for them one by one?
-Here is a small project that helps you automate that tedious task.
+Ever get tired of manually typing table of contents and putting anchor links one by one?
+Here is a small project that will help you automate that tedious task.

 ## Table of Contents
 * **[Markdown Table of Contents Generator](#markdown-table-of-contents-generator)**